azagoruyko/rigBuilder/README.md

 # Rig Builder
-Rig Builder is an easy to use ui maker for python scripts.
-Mostly used in Maya rigging.
+Rig Builder is a flexible UI maker for python scripts.
+Mostly used in Maya rigging but can be adapted for any other purposes.

 ![rb1](https://user-images.githubusercontent.com/9614751/159115306-4226af19-0d0a-4096-876c-f2180257b7f6.PNG)